AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 .. warning:: ``Restart option 3 stops program before Iterate Geneprob jobs have been submitted``

 The user is supposed to do so according to his/her cluster characteristics.
 The easiest way to run all the GeneProb processes is to create a script file that automatically send them to the system queue.
-Once all the **GeneProbForAlphaImpute** have finished, |ai| has to be run with ``RestartOption`` set to ``4`` in order to summarise genotype probabilities (see section `Summarise GeneProbs Results`_ for more information) and impute missing genotypes.

 A more sophisticated approach is to impute the missing genotypes with a hidden Markov model.
 To use the Markov model after the imputation process, ``HMMOption`` has to be set to ``Yes`` and ``RestartOption`` to ``3``.
 The hidden Markov model is controlled by the five parameters in option ``HmmParameters``.
 These five parameters are referred to (in order):

 * *number of haplotypes*
-* *number of burning rounds*
+* *number of burn-in rounds*
 * *number of rounds*
 * *number of processors available*
 * *seed*

-The parameters shown in the spec file above have been proved to work well for most of the cases, but user can set other values (see `HMMParameters`_ section for more information about how to set optimal parameters).
+The parameters shown in the spec file above work well for most cases, but the user can set other values (see `HMMParameters`_ section for more information about how to set optimal parameters).

 Once the hidden Markov model has finished, |ai| outputs the most likely genotypes, genotype dosages and genotype probabilities into different files: